EnglishFrench

 It’s mandatory that you register the death in the country where it occurred.
 The U.S. government will want some basic information about you and the deceased.

-They’re going to want the first name and last name of the deceased.
-The U.S. will also want to know their passport or visa number, the country that issued the passport, and the date the passport was issued.
+They’ll want the deceased’s first and last name.
+The U.S. will also want to know the passport or visa number, the country that issued the passport, and the date the passport was issued.
 If you aren’t listed as the deceased person’s next of kin, they’ll want to know who is.

 If you live in a country where English is not the native language, you may also need a certified translation of the death registry information.